Student Policy Fellows Program

 At Wheelock, we value our students as advocates on many critical issues that affect children and families.
 But the state legislature can seem confusing and the State House literally a maze.
 Knowing when and how policy is developed, what factors influence legislation, and key budget strategies gives Wheelock Student Policy Fellows the edge they need to establish themselves as top players.

-This spring eight students in majors including math, science, psychology, social work, juvenile justice, education, and visual and performing arts have been selected to intern on Beacon Hill.
-They will work side-by-side with legislative aides, Senators, and Representatives to research bills, attend hearings and policy meetings, and provide constituent support.
+Students in majors including math, science, psychology, social work, juvenile justice, education, and visual and performing arts have been selected to intern on Beacon Hill.
+They work side-by-side with legislative aides, Senators, and Representatives to research bills, attend hearings and policy meetings, and provide constituent support.
 The placements, combined with a bi-weekly seminar, give students a broad understanding of the social and political issues affecting their chosen careers, as well as many other issues they might not have considered.

 The Policy Fellows program ties directly into Wheelock's mission to improve the lives of children and families.
 A life-changing experience, the program helps Wheelock students gain the skills they need to become leaders and advocates who will enact positive, systemic change.